How to Make a Polymer Clay Action Figure Prototype (Part 1)

 10. Creating the feet

-The feet are creating just like the hands only you want the circle of the feet to be ground level.
+The feet are created just like the hands only you want the circle of the feet to be ground level.
 This is extremely helpful later on when you want your figure to stand on its own two feet without having to lean it up against an object.
 Once you’re done with that, begin doubling up the wire as you did for the arms.
 Measure halfway between the feet and hips to create knees.
 Wrap the wire tightly around the knee joints and work them back up to the hips.
 Bend the figure at the knees a little.
 I wouldn’t go to the extreme when bending the knees.
 Still, you want some bend to them so it looks more realistic.
 Once again, I stand the craft wire skeleton figure up on its feet and bend it where it needs it for a nice posture.

 Tinfoil is used to suture the polymer clay to the skeleton while baking.
 It also saves on the amount of clay that you use.
 Be generous with tinfoil and use it to give your figure some meat and basic body structure.
 I like to reuse the tinfoil that I originally used on the cookie sheet when baking my previous polymer clay creation.
 You’ll learn quickly that tinfoil is your friend.
 It also stifles the two sharp ends of the craft wire so you’ll no longer be at risk of being poked.